Schools can help protect the natural environment

 A school litterless lunch policy would mean that apple cores, packaging and recyclables are simply packed up in lunch kits and taken back home.
 What a perfect opportunity to teach about the 3 Rs of reduce (waste), re-use (lunch kits), and recycle (cans, bottles and plastic containers).
 (Oh, and every school should have a recycling program by now.)

 If school lunches are provided, careful meal planning and novel serving strategies can ensure that no waste is created.
 In this case, there are sure to be recyclables used and compostables created, but there are systems in place to keep them out of the landfill.
-Drinks are served in glasses or recyclable bottles, not in throwaway paper cups or cartons.
+Drinks are served in glasses or refillable bottles, not in single-use plastic bottles or throwaway paper cups or cartons.
 Meals are served on washable plates, not cardboard or styrofoam.
 Cutlery is washable or compostable, not disposable.
 Apple cores and orange peels go into the compost to build soil.
 And leftovers ... well, let's educate kids about not taking or asking for more than they will eat.

 When it comes to litterless lunches, classroom teachers can contribute to transformative sustainability education by helping their students to